 - Have your toppings ready and at your disposal before grilling.
 Cook the chorizo, have the veggies chopped, and the cheese ready.

-- Preheat the grill to 500 degrees and be sure your crust is well oiled.
+- Have toppings accessible.
+Preheat the grill to 500 degrees and be sure your crust is well oiled.
 Then, turn off the middle burner or create an area of indirect heat if using a charcoal grill (crusts burn quickly).

 - Very carefully transfer your pizza to the grill in the area of indirect heat.
 I use the back side of baking sheets since they’re very flat without edges.

 - After 2-3 minutes, using two spatulas flip the crust and begin adding the sauce and toppings on the grilled side.
 Note: if your crust lands in the wrong spot, be patient and adjust it in about a minute once the crust on the bottom isn’t as raw.

 - Once all adjustments are made and the grill is down to 350-400 degrees, close the grill lid.
 When the cheese is melted remove the pizza and place back on the upturned baking sheet.